Note: The picture used is for illustration purposes only.

 They’re also known under a different name: trolls.
 Learn all about Norse trolls here.

 Anyway, the brothers created a fortified realm out of Ymir’s eyebrows located far from Jotunheim.
 This land was called Midgard.
-Midgard itself wasn’t free of threats – for example, kraken terrorized the seas (though these massive, tentacled creatures didn’t enter the world of Norse mythology until later).
+Midgard itself wasn’t free of threats – for example, Kraken terrorized the seas (though these massive, tentacled creatures didn’t enter the world of Norse mythology until later).
+These sea terrors were thought to have eyes the size of dinner plates, all the better to spot the ships – and people – they feasted on.

 Finally, the brothers decided to create new life from driftwood.
 Each of them had a task: Odin gave the new beings breath and life itself, Vili intelligence and emotion, and Ve shape, sight, hearing, and speech.
 This new life became woman and man; the first humans.